FMLA (Family Medical Leave Act)

 • The Short-term Disability Medical Certification/Claim Form will be completed and submitted to the carrier on the employee's behalf.

-Prior to return to duty, employees may be asked to obtain a
+Prior to return to duty, the employee may be asked to obtain a

 Fit for Duty from their care provider.
-If this is requested but not received prior to the return to work, the supervisor will have no choice other than to send the employee home pending receipt of the document.
-This is for the employee's safety and the safety of the people the employee serves.
+If this is requested but not received prior to the return to work, the supervisor will have no option other than to send the employee home pending receipt of the document.
+This is for the employee's safety, and the safety of the people they serve.